Exponential-Workload/Anime-Dimensions-Simulator/README.md

 This script will, regardless of [Autostart Setting](#autostart), make you automatically retry, unless you press Lobby at the end of the round.

-###### Fluxus Crashes
+###### Free Exec Crashes

-If you're crashing a lot on fluxus, you can try putting this in your autoexec:
+If you're crashing a lot on Free Execs, you can try putting this in your autoexec:

 ```lua
 task.wait(15.5) -- Fluxus Free Tier; Wait for nag window to disappear